Why I Fell in Love with Vienna (swoon)

 I feel like a bit of a hypocrite, because, while I’m a tourist myself (I’m not touching the tourist v. traveler debate here), gigantic tour groups make me internally rage, because they literally take over an entire room or street or cafe.
 I had to avoid umbrella-carrying tour guides in Prague, fight to take pictures in Cesky Krumlov during the day through the small town was empty at night, and time my visits to particular sites in Munich.
 Vienna?
 I had none of those problems.
 Even at Schönbrunn.

+And that, ladies and gentlemen, is why I fell in love with Vienna.
 For those who have visited this capital city, did you love it?
 Hate it?
 Feel indifferent about it?
 What information would you add to this post?